At King’s our team of skilled and experienced Gynaecologists can assess your fibroid symptoms and provide a range of fibroid treatment options.

 WHAT ARE FIBROIDS?

-A fibroid is a non-cancerous (benign) growth of the womb (uterus).
+A fibroid is a non-cancerous (benign) growth in the wall of the womb (uterus).
 They are also called uterine myomas, fibromyomas or leiomyomas.
 Their size can vary.
 Some are the same size as a pea and some can be as big as a melon.
 Fibroids can increase in size, decrease in size or even go away with time.
 They can occur anywhere in the womb and are named according to where they located.

 - Intramural fibroids grow within the muscle tissue of the womb.
 This is the most common place for fibroids to grow